Admissions Policies and Procedures

 Summer Attendance Only

 Students who wish to attend the University for the summer only should apply as special students under the “Admission as a Non-degree-Seeking Candidate” paragraph included in this section.
-Students enrolled in degree programs in another college who wish to take summer courses at USC as transients should seek written approval to take specific USC courses from a dean or department chair in their home college.
+Students enrolled in degree programs in another college who wish to take summer courses at UofSC as transients should seek written approval to take specific UofSC courses from a dean or department chair in their home college.

 Admission of International Students